-Contrary to the one used in the previous chapter, the main function now has 2 arguments:
+Notice the change in signature: the main function now has 2 arguments:

-- argc holds the number of arguments given to the command line; - argv is an array of argc strings of characters.
-Note that the first element of this array is the name of the binary program itself.
+- argc in an integer indicating the number of arguments given to the command line; - argv is an array (of size argc) of null-terminated character strings.
+Argument argv [0] will always be the name of the executable.